ksefcovic/CYBR4580/README.md

 Device Finder is an OS based firmware solution that allows devices to be located whether they have been factory reset or are still in the condition in which they were stolen.
 Device Finder works by sending MAC addresses to a private server that checks to see if the device has been marked as missing and then, if the device has been previously marked as missing, it alerts the owner with location information.

 Project Goals for proof of concept
-+ Find and manipulate Android open source NIC libraries
++ Find and manipulate Android open source project NIC libraries
 + Create database for storing user information
 + Create web app for user interfacing
 + Create alerting system for notification of device owner